This is the second of a series about creating a Knowledge Management System or a KMS.

 You can capture different types of media and have different landing areas for each.

 Consider books and documents or presentations.
-You need to take note of the content of the material while reading them, so most likely you will either need to do highlights or write something on loose sheets of paper or in a notebook to capture your thoughts.
+You need to take note of the material’s content while reading them, so you will likely need to do highlights or write notes to capture your thoughts.

 For emails, you can probably “star” it or put it in a folder for later review.
-For websites and videos, you can probably take note of the URL in your notes app.
-For photos, I usually keep them in the gallery, in a temporary album, for processing later.
-You can take photos of documents like receipts, QR codes, menus, IDs, business cards, schedules, and others.
+For websites and videos, you can probably type the URL into your notes app.
+For photos, you can keep them in your gallery or in a temporary album for processing later.
+You can take pictures of documents like receipts, QR codes, menus, IDs, business cards, schedules, etc.

 How Long Can We Leave Stuff in Our Landing Area?

-It is best to fill your landing area in the mornings and afternoons and empty them during the evenings and before going to bed.
+It is best to fill your landing area while you do your day and empty it before going to bed.

 Some Examples of Capture Tools

-I believe that a notetaking app that has offline capability is a good tool to have.
-I use Dynalist, but you are free to use any notetaking tool as there are tons out there.
+A notetaking app with offline capability is a good tool to have.
+I use Dynalist, but you are free to use any notetaking tool, as there are tons out there.
 Google Keep, Workflowy, Bear, and Notes are some examples.
-If your capture tool is an actual notebook + pen, then you should always bring it with you.
+If your capture tool is an actual notebook + pen, you should always bring it with you.

-As for your other landing areas, they should be somewhere you are frequenting regularly and are conspicuous to you.
+As for your other landing areas, they should be somewhere you frequent regularly and are conspicuous to you.
 Trust your tools so that you keep on using them.

 Many automation tools out there can make tedious workflows easier.
 Examples are IFTTT, Zapier, and Make.
 You can create simple workflows that make capturing easier — like emailing to a certain address or sending info to a chatbot to trigger the creation of a new note in your notetaking app.

-Readwise is a useful tool for those who love reading ebooks and other sites.
-It saves your highlights to a single place and can also sync these to some notetaking apps like Evernote, Notion, or Roam.
+Readwise is helpful for those who love reading ebooks and other sites.
+It saves your highlights to a single place and can sync them to some notetaking apps like Evernote, Notion, or Roam.

-If you find a different tool and it’s better than your old one, go for it.
-You shouldn’t feel indebted to a tool as the system you are maintaining should be tech-agnostic (and future-proof).
-The old style of doing Zettlekasten using small drawers and index cards nowadays would not work as efficiently as a digital tool that manages the system better.
+If you find a different tool that’s better than your old one, go for it.
+You shouldn’t feel indebted to a tool, as the system you maintain should be tech-agnostic (and future-proof).
+The old style of doing Zettlekasten using small drawers and index cards nowadays would not work as efficiently as a digital counterpart.

 Being Open to Inspiration

-A big factor here is we should also be deliberate with what content we consume.
+A big factor here is that we should also deliberate with our content.
 It’s easy to get lost in all our social media feeds, but we should also steer ourselves into content that can spark ideas.
-We can start by going on a diet of 50:50 — half social media dopamine hits, half content that talks about ideas and inspiration.
+We can start with a diet of 50:50 — half social media dopamine hits, half content about ideas and inspiration.

-I love the feeling of getting new ideas when I read articles on Medium or fellow Substack newsletters.
-As I regularly aim to output more blog posts, I use these to brainstorm and fill up my content calendar or to plan some new projects.
+I love getting new ideas when reading Reddit articles, Medium, or fellow Substack newsletters.
+As I regularly aim to output more blog posts, I use these to brainstorm and fill up my content calendar or to plan new projects.

 Wrapping Up

 This post focuses on capturing data for later use.
-This is an important part of creating a KMS, however, even without a KMS you can use this to become more productive in general.
+This is an important part of creating a KMS; however, even without a KMS, you can use this to become more productive.

 The general rule is to record interesting and important things as we encounter them.
-Memory is fleeting, and you will more often than not lose and forget it.
-There are lots of ways to capture ideas — you can use apps on your phone, or even a notebook and pen.
+Memory is fleeting, and you will often lose and forget it.
+There are lots of ways to capture ideas — you can use apps on your phone or even a notebook and pen.
 The point is to do it consistently.